 It’s a great way to get the whole class cheering for their team mates.

-Want some simple games on the internet?
+Want some simple online games?

 If you’re after some games for elementary learners on the internet, check out the Games to Learn English site.